- Marijuana and Terpenes: An OverviewPosted 1385 days ago

 How Marijuana Affects Sleep

-Another interesting finding is the “REM rebound” effect that is commonly observed upon cessation of THC intake.
+Another interesting finding is the REM rebound effect that is commonly observed when marijuana use is stopped.
 Common characteristics of an REM rebound are restlessness and overly vivid dreaming, which are a result of the brain spending more time in the REM stage than it usually would.
 An increase in REM sleep has also been linked to depression and symptoms of bipolar disorder.